bennettp123/home-stuff/README.md

 -   The private subnet has no access to the IPv4 internet.
 This is because I don't want to pay for an NAT gateways.
 However, traffic is routed through the gateway, so it should work, ableit slowly.
 IPv6 is unaffected.
 -   The unifi gateway doesn't support IPv6 over VPN.
 This means that IPv4 access works fine.
 -   The pulumi config contains its own state bucket and AWS key.
 Some find this confusing, but that's their problem.
--   Amazon Linux doesn't seem to support the "new" SSH private key format for RSA keys.
+-   Amazon Linux doesn't seem to support the "new" SSH private key format for RSA keys, and expects the private key to be in PEM format.
 The RSA private key should start with `-----BEGIN RSA PRIVATE KEY-----`